Orin-beep/HOTSPOT/README.md

 The detailed preprocessing steps of these datasets are described in our paper.

-## Running time evaluation
+# Running time evaluation
-When using the HOTSPOT tool, only one pre-trained classifier is loaded into the GPU at a time, enabling successful running even on a computer with a small GPU memory.
-In addition, despite the large model size, the prediction process of HOTSPOT is fast.
-For example, the running time of HOTSPOT on the complete plasmid test set (7,186 plasmids, 530M, for more detail, please see the HOTSPOT paper) with 8 threads is listed in the table below:
+We run HOTSPOT with 8 threads and gpu on 4,536 complete plasmids (333MB) as an example.
+The required running time for the two steps is listed below:

 | preprocessing.py | HOTSPOT.py | Total running time |
 | ------------- | ------------- | ------------- |
 | 6.7795h | 3.0805min | 6.8308h |

-Notably, the majority of the running time is used to run Prodigal and DIAMOND BLASTP.
+We can observe that most of the time is used to run Prodigal and DIAMOND BLASTP for preprocessing.

 # Contact